voxpupuli/puppet-wireguard/REFERENCE.md

 ##### <a name="-wireguard--interface--sections"></a>`sections`

-Data type: `Hash`
+Data type: `Hash[String, Hash[Any, String]]`

-different sections for the systemd-networkd configuration
+additional sections for the systemd-networkd configuration

 Default value: `{}`

 ##### <a name="-wireguard--interface--private_key"></a>`private_key`